7 Signs of Compassion Fatigue and 7 Strategies to Deal With It

 Your doctor may refer you to a psychologist or psychiatrist for assessment, diagnosis, and intervention.
 If you have been diagnosed with acute stress disorder or post-traumatic stress disorder (PTSD) and it is significantly affecting your life, you may wish to seek help from a professional who specializes in PTSD treatment.

 If you have a mental health emergency, call 911, or go to your nearest emergency room.
-For non-urgent crisis support, call a crisis phone line such as the Ontario Mental Health Help Line at 1–866–531–2600.
+For non-urgent crisis support, call a crisis phone line such as The Canadian Suicide Prevention Service at

 If you are generally trying to find ways to cope with compassion fatigue, you can seek out counseling to help you explore what is already working well and what you would like to change.
 Counseling might also help you figure out new methods you think could work for you.
 You can contact the Employee and Family Assistance Program (EFAP) connected with your employer as a first step as this may be the most financially feasible, short term option.

 If you feel you need more intensive or ongoing support, seek out a counselor who you feel you have a good therapeutic rapport with and who tries to help you discover strategies to handle your concerns in a supportive manner.
-You can find a Social Worker through the Ontario Association of Social Work (OASW) directory or a Psychologist through the Ontario Psychological Association (OPA), as an example.
+You can use the Ontario Association of Social Work (OASW) directory to Find a Social Worker or the Ontario Psychological Association (OPA) to Find a Psychologist, as an example.

-#healthcare #healthcareworkers #healthcareprofessionals #healthprofessionals #compassionfatigue #imeaningfulcom #meaningfulindependence #socialworkblog #onlinecounselling #virtualcounselling #ontariotherapists #torontotherapists
+#healthcare #healthcareworkers #healthcareprofessionals #healthprofessionals #compassionfatigue @imeaningfulcom @MeaningfulIndependence #meaningfulmessages #socialworkblog #onlinecounselling #virtualcounselling #ontariotherapists #torontotherapists #albertatherapists